 Brushing regularly can clean only 25% of your mouth.
 Germs may get left behind even after you brush.
 Getting panic?
 Residual germs may lead to gum problems, plaque, and even bad breath.
 But don’t be upset.
-Mouthwash reaches your whole mouth to remove 99.9% germs.
+Mouthwash reaches your whole mouth to remove 99.9% of germs.
 Most importantly, it reduces gum problems in 2 weeks.
 It is a great dental solution that successfully treats and puts off various types of oral diseases.
-However, the mouthwash rinses our mouth properly to uphold a healthy mouth.
+However, mouthwash rinses our mouth properly to uphold a healthy mouth.

 Now, if you are looking to know the evolution of mouthwash and its future; let’s discuss it.
 However, the most basic acknowledged proof for mouth rinsing is in Ayurveda for treating gum disease.

 A Brief History of Mouthwash

 - A.D.
 1: The Romans used to purchase bottled Portuguese urine to wash out bacteria from the mouth.
 This exercise was really well-accepted.
 The process behind this circle is around the existence of ammonia in urine.
 So, this could whiten teeth.
 Actually, urine remained one of the most effective ingredients in mouthwashes until the 18th century.